 Water efficiency is the Long Beach way of life!
 We have created this website to help you transform your water-thirsty lawn into a drought-resistant, beautiful garden.
 When you participate in the Lawn-to-Garden program, you are making an investment in your home and in the Long Beach community at large.
 The new L2G program was created with the goal of making the landscapes of Long Beach sustainable and water efficient, while also providing multiple benefits for the environment such as capturing storm water, reducing runoff and developing habitat for birds and butterflies.
-Beginning April 1st, 2019 all L2G projects will be eligible to receive an incentive of $3.00 per square foot of lawn removed in the front yard and/or $2.00 per square foot in the backyard, for a total of up to 5,000 square feet.
+All L2G projects are now be eligible to receive an incentive of $3.00 per square foot of lawn removed in the front yard and/or $2.00 per square foot in the backyard, for a total of up to 5,000 square feet.
 A design reimbursement of up to $1,500 for the cost of a professional landscape design is also available.
 All new L2G projects must include:

 - The use of low-water using California Native plants and/or California-friendly plants

 - 65% plant coverage in the re-landscaped area